MartinKHovden/m3h3/docs/source/electro_guide.rst

     parameters["end_time"] = 10.0
     parameters["start_time"] = 0.0

-to decide the timespan of the simulations.
+to set the timespan of the simulations.
 To add a nested set of electro parameters, you can run

 .. code-block:: python